 But with the expansion of EMV Chip technology, most retailers now happily accept credit cards for your gift card purchase — and won’t restrict you as to which cards you can buy.

-That means you can use your Ink Business Cash℠ Credit Card to purchase a host of retailer gift cards at Staples and take advantage of your 5% cash back at office supply stores.
-Or you can leverage the Cashback Match on your Discover it® Cash Back card to earn bonus cash back on your gift card purchases.
+That means you can use your Ink Business Cash℠ Credit Card to purchase a host of retailer gift cards at Staples and take advantage of your bonus cash back at office supply stores.
+Or you can leverage the Discover it® Cash Back card to earn bonus cash back on your gift card purchases.

 But before you purchase your gift cards using a credit card, check the card’s terms of service to make sure it doesn’t place restrictions that may keep you from earning rewards on the purchase.